rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 Another important concept to introduce here is the idea of a sparse virtual address space.
 In practice, not all addresses in a virtual address space are used.
 The operating system only allocates physical memory to parts of the virtual address space that a process is actively using.
 This helps conserve memory and allows processes to have larger address spaces than the physical memory available on the system.

 ### Exploiting the Buffer Overflow in `stack0`

 After reviewing the behavior of `gets`, and the concepts of buffers and virtual memory, we’re ready to craft our malicious input.
-This type of input is often called an *exploit string* because it’s often delivered as a string of characters; it may also be referred to as a *payload*.
+This type of input is often called an _exploit string_ because it’s often delivered as a string of characters; it may also be referred to as a _payload_.

 As we discussed earlier, `gets()` will cheerfully copy whatever input we provide to `stack0` (to the extent that machines are capable of feeling joy), even if that input is larger than the buffer, which allows us to overwrite the memory next to `buffer`.
 So, what’s adjacent to `buffer`?
 In this challenge binary, `buffer` is a local variable, and local variables are stored on the stack.
 Remember, the stack is a region of memory that keeps track of a thread’s execution state, including local variables.

-Fortunately, the `modified` variable---the one we need to change to solve the challenge---is also a local variable.
+Fortunately, the `unsecured` variable---the one we need to change to solve the challenge---is also a local variable.
 This means it’s stored on the stack and could be overwritten if we overflow the `buffer`.
 Let’s test this by overflowing the `buffer` to see what happens.

 ```bash